Orangeliquid/SOCRA-Testing/README.md

 ## Getting Started

-1. Navigate to SOCRA-Testing and open main.py
+1. Navigate to SOCRA_Testing and open main.py
    - At the bottom under __main__ remove pass line.
    - uncomment steps 1 and 2
    - in terminal run: